zhilizheng/qsubshcom/README.md

 Sep 18, 2017: Passed ${TASK\_ID} to the scripts that run by qsubshcom "bash your\_scrip.sh" or qsubshcom "sh your\_script.sh"...

 ### Issues
-Report bug by issues tab
+Report bug in issues tab.